 Tempo's Health, Safety and Environmental (HSE) expectations are vital and integral elements of our business.
-They are embedded into our management system - "Tempo Way" with processes that influence everything that we do with our business.
-Tempo's Goal is to achieve HSE excellence in all task's and activities that we do.
+They are embedded into our management system with processes that influence everything that we do with our business.
+Tempo's goal is to achieve HSE excellence in all task's and activities.